-- the title and the goal of the trial, - identification of the organisation or sponsor who organises and/or performs NCT, - time schedule expected commencement date and completion date of data collection, - number of patients/centres involved, - planned date and form of publication of results, - date of approval by the competent Ethical Committee according to Sections 2 (12) and Section 5 of the Act 576/2004 Coll. on Health Care, Healthcare Related Services, and on amendment to and supplementation of certain acts, as later amended, - hourly compensation for one completed patient record paid to the solving team member, - total maximum compensation paid within one centre.
+- the title and the goal of the trial, - identification of the organisation or sponsor who organises and/or performs NCT, - time schedule expected commencement date and completion date of data collection, - number of patients/centres involved, - planned date and form of publication of results, - date of approval by the competent Ethical Committee according to Sections 2 (12) and Section 5 of the Act 576/2004 Coll. on Health Care, Healthcare Related Services, and on amendment of and supplement to certain act, as later amended, - hourly compensation for one completed patient record paid to the solving team member, - total maximum compensation paid within one centre.

-7.2 Other Studies
+8.2 Other Studies

 The objective of the other studies carried out and/or sponsored by the Member (hereinafter referred to as the "other studies") may be acquiring scientific, professional and other information in line with legitimate business needs of the sponsor.
-Efficacy/safety of the particular medicinal product must not be monitored in these studies.
+Efficacy/safety of the particular medicinal product shall not be monitored in these studies.